 Study items to be considered include, but are not limited to:

-a) What new Recommendations or other type of documents should be developed for main actors like service providers, service users and services partners, and other key industry stakeholders to advance the security of the entire cloud computing ecosystem, including computing etc.?
+a) What new Recommendations or other type of documents should be developed for main actors like service providers, service users, and services partners, and other key industry stakeholders to comply with regulatory requirements and advance the security of the entire cloud computing ecosystem, including supplier selection for public cloud, interworking security between core and edge computing network, specific security requirements of cloud for new computing infrastructures such as CPN, INC, etc.?

-b) What new Recommendations should be developed for security architecture and security functionalities organization in line with the reference architecture?
+b) What new Recommendations should be developed for security architecture and security functionalities organization in line with the reference architecture and the evolution of cloud computing technology and service (including but not limited to hybrid cloud, cloud-native, in-network computing, etc)?

 c) What new Recommendations should be developed for assurance mechanisms, audit technologies, and associated risks assessment to establish trust among different actors?

-d) What new Recommendations should be developed for security solutions, best practices or guidelines to big data platform and infrastructure security?f) What collaboration is necessary to minimize duplication of efforts with other Questions, study groups, and SDOs?
+d) What new Recommendations should be developed for security solutions, best practices or guidelines to big data platform and infrastructure security?

+e) What new Recommendations should be developed for specific security solutions, best practices or guidelines to cloud and big data infrastructure in different industries such as government, finance, manufacturing, energy, etc?

+f) What collaboration is necessary to minimize duplication of efforts with other Questions, study groups, and SDOs?

 g) How security as a service should be developed to protect telecommunication/ICT systems?